bmcano/homework-assignments/README.md

-# homework-assignments
+# Homework Assignments

-This repository has my past homework assignments and projects that required some sort of programming from classes I took at the University of Iowa.
+This repository contains my past homework assignments and projects involving programming from the classes I took at the University of Iowa during my undergraduate and graduate studies.
-Each class will have a README that contains information relating to the course.
+Most classes include a README with information about the course.
+Some projects may also link to other repositories.

-### Classes
+## Classes
 | Class Number | Class Name | Session |
 |--------------|------------|---------|
 | `CS:1210`    | [Computer Science 1: Fundamentals](https://github.com/bmcano/homework-assignments/tree/main/Computer-Science-1) | Spring 2021 |